MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/troubleshoot-omnichannel-customer-service.md

 ### Resolution:

-To workaround the issue, create a new Flow.
+To workaround the issue, you need to reset Flow.
+To reset the Flow, follow these steps.

 1. Sign in to the Omnichannel Administration app.